-Great to see Caroline Herschel making the Royal Society‘s list of influential female scientists.
-Although she’s often been overshadowed by her brother William, her own contribution to astronomy was immense.
+Although often overshadowed by her brother William, Caroline Herschel‘s contribution to astronomy was immense.

 In 1772, Caroline escaped a life of domestic servitude in Hanover to join her brother in Bath.
 William had forged a successful musical career and needed someone to keep house.
 Caroline, with her fine soprano voice, joined him in many performances.